kkdshka/clockwise-clockware/README.md

 create database test;
 grant all on test.* to 'admin'@'localhost' identified by 'passwordsecret';
 ```
+Open project folder and find the file example.env rename it to .env and enter all required parameters.

 Then run your CLI, _cd_ to your projects folder and use commands:

 ```sh